The archive

 The neglected tropical diseases

 1.7 billion people are affected by neglected tropical diseases.
-Treatment costs as little as $0.50 per person per year.
-The funding gap is a scandal hiding in plain sight.
+Treatment costs as little as $0.50 a year.
+The funding gap is a scandal in plain sight.

 1 May 2026 · 7 min read